olivercederborg/poimandres.nvim/README.md

 # Poimandres for Neovim

-Neovim version of [poimandres vscode theme](https://github.com/drcmda/poimandres-theme), written in Lua with treesitter support.
+Neovim theme with the palette of [poimandres vscode theme](https://github.com/drcmda/poimandres-theme), written in Lua with treesitter support.

 All variants of the theme will be available for use.